What if pancreatic enzyme replacement therapy does not help?

 Any extra enzymes you take will pass through your body and come out in your poo.
 They won’t cause any harm.
 If you take lots more than you need it may cause some itching around your anus (bottom).
 This is nothing to worry about.

-Are there any side effects of pancreatic enzymes?
+Are there any side effects of PERT?

 Some people may have constipation (when you find it harder to poo).
 There could be many reasons for constipation.
 If you had runny poo before because of digestion problems, taking PERT may stop this, and you might feel constipated.
-Other medicines, such as opioid painkillers, can cause constipation.
+Other medicines such as opioid painkillers can cause constipation.
 You may need a medicine called a laxative if you take opioids.

 If you have constipation, speak to your doctor or nurse.
 They can work out what’s causing it and how to manage it.
 Do not stop taking your PERT.

-What can I do when taking PERT?
+What can help when taking PERT?

 • If you have not been prescribed PERT and have any digestion symptoms, ask your doctor, dietitian or nurse about it.